 Apple has updated to its Xprotect anti-virus tool that is part of macOS with a new barrier against EvilQuest (also known as ThiefQuest).

-ThiefQuest/EvilQuest ransomware/malware in more detail here.
+We discuss the ThiefQuest/EvilQuest ransomware/malware in more detail here.
 It is malicious code that is spreading in pirated Mac software, most notably in an infected copy of Little Snitch.
 The malware seems to be able to copy files to a central server before encrypting the Mac and demanding a ransom to return it to normal – although actually paying the bitcoin requested would not mean that files were unencrypted.

 Xprotect and MRT (Malware Removal Tool) are two security precautions that feature in macOS that work in the background to keep your Mac secure and virus free.